poypoyan/funcwords/README.md

 ```

 ## A Production Experience
-1. Grind to have some money (😫) to buy a VPS and a domain.
+1. Grind to have some money (😫) to buy a VPS (ideally Ubuntu with Docker installed) and a domain.
 Then follow the steps provided by the VPS provider to connect the two.
 2. Modify `.env` with secure values.
 Set `DEBUG` to False and `DJANGO_ALLOWED_HOSTS` to your domain with dot in the beginning, like `.example.com`.
 Replace every instance of `example.com` in this repo with your domain.
 3. Uncomment the `.env` in `.gitignore`.
 Do NOT upload prod environment variables anywhere!
 4. Copy files from local to VPS using rsync:
 ```bash
 rsync -avz . root@<VPS IP address>:~/the-app --exclude .git/
 ```
 This assumes that the current directory of terminal is this repo.
+Note that `the-app` directory will be created in the home folder (~) of the VPS, and the files will be copied to that directory.

 5. SSH to your VPS: `ssh root@<VPS IP address>`.
-After login, you'll be in home (~) folder.
+After login, you'll be in home folder.
 Go to `the-app` directory and do the docker setup above.
 Website should now be up!
 But it's in HTTP.
 6. HTTP Secure (HTTPS) configuration in `docker-compose.yml` and `nginx.conf` are commented.
-Follow [this](https://certbot.eff.org/instructions?ws=nginx&os=snap) (assuming host is Ubuntu) to create SSL certificate except do
+Follow [this](https://certbot.eff.org/instructions?ws=nginx&os=snap) to create SSL certificate except do
 ```bash
 sudo certbot certonly --webroot -w /var/www/certbot/ -d example.com
 ```